 20.2 If any invalid, unenforceable or illegal provision would be valid, enforceable or legal if some part of it were deleted, the provision shall apply with whatever modification is necessary to give effect to the commercial intention of the parties.

-21.2 Each party acknowledges that in entering into this Agreement it does not rely on, and shall have no remedies in respect of, any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in this Agreement.
+21. Each party acknowledges that in entering into this Agreement it does not rely on, and shall have no remedies in respect of, any statement, representation, assurance or warranty (save where made negligently or fraudulently) that is not set out in this Agreement.

-22.1 The Customer shall not, without the prior written consent of the Supplier, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement.
+22.1 We may, on prior written notice, at any time assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement.

-22.2 The Customer shall not, without the prior written consent of the Supplier, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement.
+22.2 You shall not, without our prior written consent, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement.

-24.1 Any notice required to be given under this Agreement shall be in writing and shall be sent by email to the other party’s email address as set out in the Agreement Details of this Agreement.
+25.1 Any notice required to be given under this Agreement shall be in writing and shall be sent by email to the other party’s email address as set out in the Order Form of this Agreement.

-This Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of England and Wales.
+26.1 This Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of England and shall be subject to the exclusive jurisdiction of the courts of England and Wales.

 27.1 Throughout these Terms and the Agreement, we use capitalised terms to refer to specific definitions.
 This is to ensure that you can be certain of the contractual terms you are agreeing to.
 These definitions are as follows:

 27.1.1 "Authorised Users" means those specifically nominated employees, agents and/or independent contractors who are authorised by you to use the Services, in accordance with the terms of this Agreement;